abusayed0206/telegraphcms/README.md

   - Implement **sitemap generation** at build time using **next-sitemap** or another method to dynamically generate a sitemap for improved SEO.

 ---

-💡 **Pro Tip**: Use Gitmojis to keep your project documentation lively and engaging!